bacadra/pulsar-super-select/README.md

 * `super-select:double-backslash`: convert slashes to `\\`
 * `super-select:backslash`: convert slashes to `\`
 * `super-select:forward-slash`: convert slashes to `/`
-* `super-select-html-body`: select HTML body
-* `super-select-html-tags`: select html tags

 # Contributing

-If you have ideas on how to improve the package, see bugs or want to support new features, feel free to share them via GitHub.
+If you have ideas on how to improve the package, see bugs or want to support new features - feel free to share it via GitHub.

-See my other packages dedicated to Atom Editor:
+See my other packages for Atom Editor:

 * [autocomplete-sofistik](https://github.com/bacadra/atom-autocomplete-sofistik)
 * [bib-finder](https://github.com/bacadra/atom-bib-finder)